 For $\varphi_{reach_+}$, we simply change the disjunction to be over all $\xi$ such that $1 \leqslant |\xi| \leqslant p(\cC)$. \end{proof}

-\begin{lemma}[Encoding repeated control-state reachability] Let $\cC = (V,E,X,\lambda,\tau)$ be a 1-CA with parameterised tests, let $F \subseteq V$ be a set of final states, and let $(v,c)$ be the initial configuration of $\cC$.
-Then there exists a Presburger arithmetic formula $\varphi_{rep\text{-}reach}^{(v,c),(F)}(\vx)$ which evaluates to true if and only if there is a valid infinite computation $\pi$ which starts in $(v,c)$ and visits at least one state in $F$ infinitely often. \end{lemma}
+\begin{lem}[Encoding repeated control-state reachability] Let $\cC = (V,E,X,\lambda,\tau)$ be a 1-CA with parameterised tests, let $F \subseteq V$ be a set of final states, and let $(v,c)$ be the initial configuration of $\cC$.
+Then there exists a Presburger arithmetic formula $\varphi_{rep\text{-}reach}^{(v,c),(F)}(\vx)$ which evaluates to true if and only if there is a valid infinite computation $\pi$ which starts in $(v,c)$ and visits at least one state in $F$ infinitely often. \end{lem}

 \begin{proof} Suppose there is an infinite computation which starts in $(v,c)$ and visits a state $u \in F$ infinitely often.
 Equivalently, there is a counter value $d \in \N$ such that $(v,c) \longrightarrow^* (u,d)$ is a valid (finite) computation, and there is a cycle $\omega$ with $\pathstart{\omega} = u$ such that $\omega^k(d)$ is a valid computation for all $k \in \N$.
 There are two possible cases: \begin{itemize} \item $\pathweight{\omega} = 0$, so $\omega^k(d)$ is valid for all $k$ if and only if $\omega(d)$ is valid. \item $\pathweight{\omega} > 0$, so it might be possible to start from $(u,d)$ and follow the edges of $\omega$ a finite number of times before an obstruction occurs.
 However, if $\omega$ can be taken an arbitrary number of times, then the counter value will tend towards infinity, so we are free to choose $\omega$ to be an equality-free simple cycle, and $d$ to be high enough to guarantee that if $\omega$ can be taken once without obstructions, it can be taken infinitely many times. \end{itemize} The resulting formula is then